yosefk/checkedthreads/README.md

 * **A simple API** - nested, cancellable parallel loops and function calls.

-If you have dozens of developers working on millions of lines of multithreaded code, checkedthreads is supposed to let you ship new versions **without worrying about parallelism bugs**.
+If you have dozens of developers working on millions of lines of multithreaded code, checkedthreads will let you painlessly parallelize the code - and then continuously ship new versions **without worrying about parallelism bugs**.
 It's based on a decade of experience in that kind of environment.

 Contents